CrazyForks/Anemll/README.md

 # pip install anemll
 # due to Alpha Release, we do not recommend installing ANEMLL as a package yet
 ```
+CoreML compiler is required to compile the model.
+It is part of the Xcode command line tools.
+- Ensure that Xcode Command Line Tools are installed, as they include `coremlcompiler`.
+- You can install them by running `xcode-select --install`.
+- Verify that the `xcrun` command is available and correctly configured in your PATH.
+- Use `xcrun --find coremlcompiler` to verify the installation.
+- If above fails, please try following steps:
+- Download Xcode from the App Store.
+- Run `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer/` to set the path.
+- Use `xcrun --find coremlcompiler` to verify the installation.
+- Run `sudo xcodebuild -license` and agree to the license.

 ## Model Support